fardjad/traicebox/README.md

-# Tr**ai**cebox
+# Traicebox

-Tr**ai**cebox is a zero-config local developer stack for tracing and session tracking around LLM and AI model workflows.
+**Traicebox** is a zero-config local developer stack for tracing and session tracking around LLM and AI model workflows.
+It enables developers to have a working local tracing and inspection setup within minutes.

-It includes:
+### Key Use Cases

+- **Tool & Prompt Development**: Debug plugins, skills, or prompts for harness tools like [OpenCode](https://opencode.ai/) with full visibility.
+- **Model Evaluation**: Evaluate and compare local models (e.g., via LM Studio) with detailed trace logging.
+The built-in config generator makes setting up tools remarkably simple.
+- **Application Development**: Build AI applications with minimal code changes.
+Requests routed through the built-in LiteLLM proxy automatically generate traces in Langfuse.
+You can group these traces into sessions by adding an `x-litellm-session-id` header to your requests.

+### Included in the Stack

-- LiteLLM with a custom callback for session tracking
+- **LiteLLM**: Unified proxy for LLM backends with custom session-tracking callbacks.
-- Langfuse
+- **Langfuse**: Open-source tracing and observability for LLM applications.
-- Auto-login proxies for LiteLLM UI and Langfuse
+- **Auto-login Proxies**: Dynamic proxies providing immediate, authenticated access to LiteLLM UI and Langfuse.
-- Config generator for Harness Tools such as OpenCode
+- **Harness Integration**: Automatic configuration generation for external tools like OpenCode.

 ## Prerequisites